loader image

 Stories

 Once upon a time there was a girl called Kaya.
-And everytime she goes to sleep, she wakes up in one of the classic fairytales.
+And everytime she goes to sleep, she dreams about the classic fairytales.
 Now they’re her stories…

-Everything you need to tell the 21 best known fairytales.
+Fairytales is developed for the LEGO BrickLink Designer Program.
+If it gets enough votes it’ll go into crowdfunding and if succesful, will become a Limited Run set.
+The set has everything you need to tell the 21 best known fairytales.
 Build together with your child and reenact the stories while you read them aloud.
 There are 4 changeable minifigures and lots of brick-built extras, meaning that the Wolf easily turns into Grandmother and the Hunter has the gear to slay the dragon as Saint George.
-It’s a fun build with 3612 pieces and has enhanced accessibility for ASD and Dyslexia.
-Compatible with Modular Buildings.
-No stickers.
-Let’s build a Castle Christmas Village.
+It’s a fun build and has enhanced accessibility for ASD and Dyslexia.
 Stories and instructions will be easily accessible digitally and comfortable to read on your phone.
+Compatible with Modular Buildings to create a Christmas Winter Village.

 Once upon a time there was a girl called Kaya.
-And everytime she goes to sleep, she wakes up in one of the classic fairytales.
+And everytime she goes to sleep, she dreams about the classic fairytales.
 Now they’re her stories…

 yes, it’s